 Description

-Creamy, lemon mascarpone cheesecake is baked into a simple graham cracker crust and topped with a light and airy toasted meringue.
-This cheesecake will impress your friends and family with its flavor and presentation.
+This lemon mascarpone cheesecake is perfectly smooth with a rich citrus flavor.
+The creamy filling is layered over a simple buttery, homemade graham cracker crust and finished with a light and airy toasted meringue.
+This cheesecake will impress your friends and family!

 Ingredients